zprovenzale/CSC212SpookyMansion/README.md

  - Find the code in ``InteractiveFiction`` that handles quitting the game.
  - Allow users to quit with the word "escape" or just the letter "q".

-## (Lab) Design your own version of FordHall
- - (8) Sketch out a graph of your FordHall game (include exits).
-Decide which room lets you "win".
-     - Ford Hall has 3 floors, my office (256), our lab classroom (34?), and our lecture hall (240).
- - (12) create a FordHall class and implement your Places and Exits.

 # Challenges for P5: